-To be honest, we hope you are never in a situation where you need to use MUNIO, but heck yah it works.
+To be honest, we hope you are never in a situation where you need to use MUNIO to protect yourself, but heck yah it works.

 Although MUNIO is uniquely attractive and innocent looking, it is an evolution of other martial arts tools that have been used successfully for self defense throughout history.
 For example, force multipliers such as the yawara or dulo dulo palm stick, dan bong and kubotan are generally designed to magnify the force of striking, and MUNIO takes this one step further.
 Not only can you use the pointed end for striking, you can also use the opposite end to strike/whip an attacker with your keys.